 Bruss, C. Bayan; Nateghi, Roshanak; and Zaitchik, Benjamin F., "Explaining National Trends in Terrestrial Water Storage" (2019).
-Purdue University Libraries Open Access Publishing Support Fund.
+Purdue University Libraries Open Access Publishing Fund.
 Paper 3.

 Date of this Version